2021 CCAE National Conference - Virtual

 Dear Friends and Colleagues,

-Spring and Summer of 2021 seems so far away, and yet, it is closer than we can imagine.
-It’s time to plan and I’d like to invite you to the CCAE National Conference which was scheduled to take place in St. John’s, Newfoundland and Labrador, but will now be held online.
+I’d like to invite you to the CCAE National Conference which was scheduled to take place in St. John’s, Newfoundland and Labrador, but will now be held online.
 This year we’ll have to think differently, so let’s get your brains warmed up with a Newfoundland tongue twist.

 This truly is a fine kettle of fish (translation: this is a fine ol’ situation we’re in).
 Well, I had truly hoped that you would all be able to join me, in-person, on this beautiful rock at the edge of the world that I call home.
 Our conference will now be held virtually, and the format and timing is still a bit up in the air.
 Uncertainty abounds, but the one thing we know for sure, you will never forget this year’s conference!